Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vector/plot_vector_ctrl_im_2kw.rst

 2.2-kW induction motor, saturated
 =================================

-This example simulates sensorless vector control of a 2.2-kW induction motor drive.
+This example simulates sensorless current-vector control of a 2.2-kW induction motor drive.
 The magnetic saturation of the machine is also included in the system model, while the control system assumes constant parameters.

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-13

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 13-17
+GENERATED FROM PYTHON SOURCE LINES 11-15

 .. code-block:: Python

     from motulator import model, control
-    from motulator import BaseValues, plot
+    from motulator import BaseValues, NominalValues, plot